 Somers Camp Site

 Supporting potential and building leaders within our organisation and within communities is a core principle of LSC&PH.
 Our approach to developing leaders involves the recognition of people’s capacity, and active mentoring of this capacity by peers and adults.
 We also aim to create an organisational culture which promotes and supports leadership development of individuals who identify themselves within minority groups.
 Through active role modelling we also aim to broaden the diversity and retention of our volunteer membership.
 Through our programs we provide opportunities for people to test new skills and to stretch capacity within a supportive environment.
 We also have appropriate processes in place for feedback, reflection, identification of weaknesses and building on strengths.

 Utilising ongoing relationships with peer-to-peer mentors and adult to young people, is one of our approaches to capacity and leadership development.

 Good corporate governance is vital for a financially sustainable and responsible not-for-profit organisation.
 We are a public company limited by guarantee and there are a number of structures, practices and committees which provide an appropriate framework for good governance.

 LSC&PH’s Board of Directors is responsible for the governance of LSC&PH.

 Lord Somers Camp and Power House is governed by a skills-based Board, responsible for strategic planning and long-term policy setting.
 Board members volunteer their time to ensure organisational compliance and performance management and oversee the strategic direction of the organisation.
 The board meets regularly (10 times per year) as a full group as well contributing to our board subcommittees.

 President & Camp Chief

-Stuart has been an active member of LSC&PH since 1985, and has held a variety of volunteer positions within the organisation through this time.
-Stuart joined the board in November 2014 and is the Chair of the LSC&PH Marketing and Fundraising Committee.
+Nathan has been an active member of LSC&PH since 1999 and has held a variety of volunteer roles within the organisation since then.